Rosie O'Donnell: 'Of course I would' play Bannon on 'SNL'

-Calls to cast O'Donnell as Bannon on Saturday Night Live went viral on social media Monday night, as lefty Twitter users cracked jokes about how much the casting would likely drive the President Trump — who seems to consider O'Donnell an arch enemy of sorts — into a rage.
+Calls to cast O'Donnell as Bannon on Saturday Night Live went viral on social media Monday night, as Twitter users cracked jokes about how much the casting would likely drive Trump — who seems to consider O'Donnell an arch enemy of sorts — into a rage.

 Melissa McCarthy's inspired take on White House press secretary Sean Spicer dominated headlines ever since the show aired over the weekend.
 Adding to the fire, Politico.com late Monday published a story that had sources close to the White House saying that insiders were most upset by the fact that Spicer was played by a woman.
 Those accounts were not confirmed by NBC News.